What is Mohs Surgery?

 In some areas of the face, small wounds may look best if allowed to heal on their own.
 Most defects require at least a few small stitches.
 Larger wounds may need skin flaps or grafts.
 Both techniques involve moving healthier skin into the surgical wound.
 Unusually large or complicated tumors may require consultation with another sub-specialist.

 Unfortunately, the type of repair needed for your wound cannot be determined until the entire skin cancer is removed.
-Remember—the primary reason for Mohs Surgery is to cure the skin cancer.
-Once this is completed, Dr. Halpern and our staff will help you to achieve the best cosmetic outcome possible.
+Remember-the primary reason for Mohs Surgery is to cure the skin cancer.
+Once this is completed, our Mohs surgeons and staff will help you to achieve the best cosmetic outcome possible.

 How Long Will it Take?

-In most cases, Dr. Halpern will repair your wound immediately following surgery, but we may need you to come back the next day.
+In most cases, our Mohs surgeons will repair your wound immediately following surgery, but we may need you to come back the next day.
 Depending on the complexity of this procedure, this step may take between fifteen minutes and one hour.

 Because we cannot predict the size of your skin cancer before surgery, it is impossible for us to determine how long the process will take.
 Please plan to spend your entire day with us.
 Hopefully, we will have you home much sooner.